ypid/ansible-packages/README.md

 requires at least Ansible 2.1.

-Additionally, this role uses features recently introduced in Jinja2, namely the `equalto` filter which was added with
+Additionally, this role uses features recently introduced in Jinja2, namely the `equalto` filter which was released with
 [Jinja 2.8](http://jinja.pocoo.org/docs/dev/changelog/#version-2-8).
 Jinja 2.8 is currently only
 [available in Debian Stretch](https://packages.debian.org/search?keywords=python-jinja2).